-At the end of this chapter, students should be able to:

-- Explain the static and dynamic 1. characteristics of an instrument. - 2.
-Calculate and analyze the measurement error, accuracy, precision and limiting error. - Describe the basic elements of electronic 3. instrument.
+- At the end of this chapter, students should be able to: - 1.
+Explain the static and dynamic characteristics of an instrument. - 2.
+Calculate and analyze basic measurement error, accuracy, precision and limiting error. - 3.
+Describe the basic elements of electronic instrument.